 - You may want to make an advance statement with your wishes and preferences should you become unwell and find it difficult to make decisions for yourself.
 While it isn’t legally binding, it tells health professionals how you would like to be treated.
 If you have a care coordinator or someone working with you regularly, they may have access to a local document template you could use.
 Bipolar UK also provides guidance on how to do this.

-- If you are worried about coronavirus, make sure you receive reliable information from the NHS or your GP as there are a number of myths around Covid-19.
+If you are worried about coronavirus, make sure you receive reliable information from the NHS or your GP as there are a number of myths around COVID-19.
+People with a severe mental illness will be eligible for the COVID-19 vaccination and will be notified by their local NHS service/GP surgery once it is available.
 You might also want to consider limiting the time you spend watching or listening to coverage about the outbreak including on social media.

 Mental health support and crisis contacts